Aman-Yadav-1/cityscope-app/README.md

 ### Interactions
 - Reply to posts
 - Like or dislike posts
+- Bookmark posts for later reference
+- Receive notifications for interactions with your content

+### Explore
+- View posts on an interactive map
+- Discover content based on proximity to your location
+- Toggle between map and list views

 ### User Profiles
 - View user information and bio